WP Engine vs Kinsta 2026: Which Managed WordPress Host Actually Wins?

 Security & Compliance

 WP Engine offers automatic SSL, a WordPress-specific firewall, malware scanning, and DDoS protection.
-They're SOC 2 Type II certified, which matters if you're handling sensitive data or working with enterprise clients.
+They're SOC 2 Type II certified, which matters if you handle sensitive data or work with enterprise clients.

-Kinsta offers all of that plus the isolated container architecture — a meaningful security advantage, since one customer's compromised site can't spread to yours.
-They're also SOC 2 Type II certified and GDPR-compliant.
-Kinsta additionally offers a free hack fix guarantee: if your site gets hacked, they'll fix it at no charge.
+Kinsta includes all of that plus the isolated container architecture — a real security advantage, since one compromised site can't affect yours.
+They're SOC 2 Type II certified and GDPR-compliant too.
+But here's the standout: Kinsta offers a free hack fix guarantee.
+Your site gets hacked?
+They fix it on the house.

 Edge: Kinsta